openjdk-mobile/ios-tools/docs/ga.md

 Once the OpenJDK builds are ready, another workflow combines them into a framework, as documented [here](ga/xcframework.md).

-And finally, everything is combined and tested by building a mobile app, as documented [here](ga/app.md).
+And finally, everything is combined and tested by building two mobile apps, as documented [here](ga/app.md):

+- HelloMobile app, that shows how to use Java as part of a regular iOS native application, and
+- HelloFXMobile app, that shows how to use JavaFX as UI for an iOS application, like any regular Java desktop application.